-Kate Upton says opening up about sexual misconduct gave her a 'a sense of relief'
+Kate Upton says opening up about sexual misconduct gave her a 'sense of relief'

 She told GMA's Robin Roberts on Friday that she found the courage to come forward after doing a workout with some of the newer models participating in New York Fashion Week.

-"A lot of girls were sharing how excited there were about the different opportunities they got and the start of their career," Upton said.
-"I remember being in that place whenever I got the meeting to go meet with Paul Marciano and how different my view of the industry after that meeting was and I wanted to prevent that from happening to these other girls who was just starting out."
+"A lot of girls were sharing how excited they were about the different opportunities they got and the start of their career," Upton said.
+"I remember being in that place whenever I got the meeting to go meet with Paul Marciano and how different my view of the industry after that meeting was and I wanted to prevent that from happening to these other girls who were just starting out."

-The alleged incident with Marciano changed her perception of the modeling, Upton said, and caused her to question herself.
+The alleged incident with Marciano changed her perception of the modeling world, Upton said, and caused her to question herself.

 As for the fashion mogul denying her allegations, Upton said she expected that.

-"Honestly I don't really need his validation for what happened," she said.
+"Honestly, I don't really need his validation for what happened," she said.
 "I'm not looking for him to come forward and tell the truth and honestly I expected him to do that.
 I think it speaks to how he's treated these allegations in the past and it used to work before but that's not the case anymore and we're being heard and our stories are taken seriously."